bampli/doc/docs/content/posts/conflict-in-the-pyramid.md

 --- | --- | ---
 Din | Decision Entry | Order received from boss
-Dout | Decision Out | Order transmitted to subordinates Iin | Information Entry | Information Received from Child Iout | Information Output | Information transmitted to the boss
+Dout | Decision Out | Order transmitted to subordinates Iin | Information Entry | Information received from process Iout | Information Output | Information transmitted to the boss

 From investor training and command at the top of the pyramid, managers must fulfill their role by guiding their subordinates in conducting the process.
 Similarly, managers should capture process information, analyze it and inform the investor of relevant facts.
 Note that each manager has access to the immediate adjacent levels in the pyramid structure, that is, their boss and their subordinates.